Suraj0791/bookly/build.md

 so go back to imageuplaod compone t rename it to fileupload nd add these

 for color we need to make use react-colorful packsge from npm to pick color of book and make a new comp ColorPicker

+now this wa sall of ui for admin to add new books now we need to create a serve raction for actually implementing this